-Oracle Java SE 8u282 or later, OpenJDK 8u282 or later, or OpenJDK 11.0.10 or later
+• Oracle Java SE 8, OpenJDK 8, or OpenJDK 11.

-Note • The latest Java versions are needed for AWS certificate support.
+Note - The latest Java versions are needed for AWS certificate support.
 If an older Java version is used, the FlexNet Embedded license server cannot communicate with FlexNet Operations on AWS.

-- A 64-bit JRE for a 64-bit license server or a 32-bit JRE for a 32-bit license server (not adhering to this requirement can cause the license server to fail to start) - Windows only: The JAVA\HOME (or JRE\HOME) environment variable on your system set to the path for your default JDK (or JRE) installation.
+- A 64-bit JRE for a 64-bit license server or a 32-bit JRE for a 32-bit license server (not adhering to this requirement can cause the license server to fail to start) - Windows only: The JAVA_HOME (or JRE_HOME) environment variable on your system set to the path for your default JDK (or JRE) installation.

-Note • The license server requires only the JRE component.
-If JRE is your default Java installation, set the JRE\HOME environment variable; if JDK is your default installation, set JAVA\HOME.
+Note - The license server requires only the JRE component.
+If JRE is your default Java installation, set the JRE_HOME environment variable; if JDK is your default installation, set JAVA_HOME.
 See the "FlexNet Embedded License Server Release Notes" for details.